waseemabushagor/cicd-pipeline-project/README.md

 ## CI/CD Pipeline Project -
 Sample Nodejs App is used.
-Each section can be mini project but when combined it creates a CI/CD pipeline with the pipeline as code.
+Each section can be its own mini project but when combined it creates a CI/CD pipeline with the pipeline as code.
 Sections can be divided into
 1. Source Control Management - Git Basics
 2. Build Automation (Gradle)
 3. Continuous Integration (Jenkins)